octupiiii/DELROSARIO-SITYAR-Grayscale-Image-Conversion-Performance-Analysis/README.md

 - The **C Kernel** outperformed the **ASM Kernel** in terms of average execution time:
   - **C Average**: **0.002 seconds**
   - **ASM Average**: **0.0036 seconds**
-- Compiler optimizations in **release mode** likely contributed to the superior performance of the C kernel.
+- Compiler optimizations likely contributed to the superior performance of the C kernel.

 Further improvements could focus on:
 - Exploring advanced SIMD instructions.